Blog

 Getting an up-to-date Will in place: Ensure your wishes are clearly defined and legally binding.

 Establishing a Written Partnership Agreement: Protect your business interests and clarify roles and responsibilities.
+You may lose all Agricultural and Business Property Reliefs if this is not up-to-date.

 Transferring Land: Optimise land ownership for tax efficiency and succession planning.